ology/python-random-rhythms/README.md

 Usage:

-1. Determine the pool of durations to use the ryhthmic phrase:
+1. Determine the pool of durations to use in your rhythmic phrase:

 ```
 128th to 128: .03125 .0625 .125 .25 .5 1 2 4 8 16 32 64 128